 Thailand’s ongoing obsession with everything Japanese certainly hasn’t forgotten about the country’s cuisine, with all the favourites such as sushi, sashimi, ramen, udon, shabu-shabu and tonkatsu eaten all over the capital – second behind Thai food, of course.

-Time to get stuck in with six of the very best Japanese restaurants in Bangkok below.
+Time to get stuck in with seven of the very best Japanese restaurants in Bangkok below.

 - Damnoen Saduak Floating Market Tour